apache/beam/playground/get_your_code.md

 ### Source 5.
 HTTPS

 You can upload a snippet file to any HTTPS-server you have access to.
-Then you refer to it by a URL to load into Playground.
+Then you refer to it by a URL to load it into Playground.

 Advantages: